Canary Wharf Group: Short Story Stations

 In the first week alone, over 1,000 stories were printed, vastly surpassing expectations and data from two out of three machines showed that peak times for story downloads were at the weekends.

-The campaign also generated a huge response from media with over 260 pieces of coverage including 10 articles in national press, and 18 pieces of broadcast coverage with top hits on BBC Breakfast and BBC Radio London, resulting in 45 minutes of airtime.
+The award-winning campaign also generated a huge response from media with over 260 pieces of coverage including 10 articles in national press, and 18 pieces of broadcast coverage with top hits on BBC Breakfast and BBC Radio London, resulting in 45 minutes of airtime.
 The Guardian ran repeated articles on the story, including an opinion piece inspired by our campaign message championing fiction as a respite from social media.
 This all helped to one in four Londoners seeing the campaign.

 Post-campaign research of Londoners highlighted that 59% of those who saw the campaign now thought “Canary Wharf had more to offer than they originally thought” and 41% would consider visiting Canary Wharf in their spare time as a result of the campaign.

 The campaign also won Best Real Estate and Construction at the SABRE Awards EMEA.